-TRIG's portfolio of clean energy from sustainable resources powers the equivalent of 230,000 households and prevents the issuance of 360,000 tonnes of CO2 annually.
-The Group continues to pursue excellence in environmental efficiency and social sensitivity across all aspects of the portfolio, through the landscaping of our wind farms and solar parks, the oversight of our contractors' activities and in the engagement with our local communities on which we report in further detail in our Strategic Report in Section 2.11.
+TRIG's portfolio of clean energy from sustainable resources powers the equivalent of 230,000 households and prevents the issuance of 360,000 tonnes of CO_2 annually.
+The Group continues to pursue excellence in environmental efficiency and social sensitivity across all aspects of the portfolio, through the landscaping of our wind farms and solar parks, the oversight of our contractors' activities and in the engagement with our local communities.